-Learning and completion at all levels, including increased high school graduation and readiness for postsecondary education Student Performance Alignment of Standards and Resources Educational Leadership Workforce Education Parental, Student, Family, Educational Institution, and Community Involvement X X X
+١ Learning and completion at all levels, including increased high school graduation and readiness for postsecondary education Student Performance Alignment of Standards and Resources Educational Leadership Workforce Education Parental, Student, Family, Educational Institution, and Community Involvement X X X X X

 Actively engage family and Ensure achievement of high Develop our students so that community members to become Reform business practices to Recruit, develop and retain academic standards by all they are able to successfully our partners in raising and ensure efficiency, effectiveness high-performing, diverse, and students. compete in the global economy. maintaining high student and high ethical standards. motivated faculty and staff. achievement.
-X X X
+X X X X

-Increase the number of Occupational Completion Points (OCPs) earned by students by five percent..
+Students will increase the number of Occupational Completion Points (OCPs) earned by five percent.

 There is a need for short-term training which provides people with required skills training that is in demand to be able to enter the workforce.
-This is evidenced by the number of students who lack skills to join the workforce.
+This is evidenced by conversations with both prospective and current students who indicate they have limited resources and need to obtain skills to begin earning money quickly.
+Conversations with local businesses indicate a growing concern about the large number of students who lack skills to join the workforce.

-The number of OCPs earned by students will increase by five percent as evidenced by comparing the WDIS 2004-2005 F&W with the WDIS 2005-2006 reports.
+Given instruction using The Sunshine State Standards, the number of OCPs earned by students will increase by five percent as evidenced by comparing the WDIS 2005-2006 F&W with the WDIS 2006-2007 reports.